 #2: Step Away from the Towel

 Instead of rubbing, squeeze your hair gently.
 Then, shake your hair well to let air in.
-You can also wrap your hair in a t-shirt or microfiber wrap to absorb excess water without damaging your hair.
+You can also wrap your hair in a cotton t-shirt or microfiber wrap to absorb excess water without any hair breakage.

 #3: Always Condition

 When your hair gets so tangled underneath that you can’t even run a brush through it, then it might be time to up your conditioner game.
 No matter how tired or in a rush you are, NEVER miss out on conditioning your hair.
 Use a conditioner specifically designed for your hair type and be generous.
 If your hair is dry, it has a bigger chance of getting tangled and knotted.